ahmedmeddhatt/Modular-eccomerce-purchase/README.md

 ## Modules

-1. **Customers Module:** Manages customer-related operations such as creating, updating, and retrieving customer information.
+1. **Users Module:** Manages user-related operations such as creating, updating, and retrieving user information.

 2. **Products Module:** Handles product-related operations, such as listing available products.